I am a local community leader and Extension Educator for Purdue University Cooperative Extension Service.

 Why I'm Running To Represent District 24

 I made the decision to run for state house representative after the 2016 election.
 I realized I’d rather be the one making the laws to help us, than reacting to laws could that hurt us.
-We have critical issues impacting our state this year - like protecting health care, immigration and civil liberties, as well as expanding business investment to attract and retain innovative companies that will help Indiana lead the pack in preparing for the future of work.
+We have critical issues impacting our state this year - like fair elections, education and keeping our kids safe in school, and protecting our environment.
+Additionally, we need to work on continuing to expand business investment to attract and retain innovative companies that will help Indiana lead the pack in preparing for the future of work.
 These issues matter now and how we think about them and work to solve them requires a more balanced viewpoint to move Indiana forward.

 Naomi Sponsler Bechtold